campusrover/PupperPy/hardware.md

   about orientation.
 If those plates are mounted backwards then the screw holes will not line up with the top and bottom plates.

+## Battery & Charging
+The pupper came with a 5200mAh 2S LiPo Battery.
+To properly charge the battery we used the LiPo battery charger in LiPo Balance Charge mode with 5.2A current and 7.4V(2S).
+On the machine, simply plugin the yellow and white connectors on the battery and scroll to the LiPo balance charge setting and press play.
+It should auto-detect the appopriate settings and simply ask you to confirm.
+You can use the +/- button to change the setting and hold play to confirm.
+It will then ask you to confirm the 2S charge rate and then it will charge.

+From fully depleted the battery was able to charge in about 45 minutes.
+A full charge can power the robot and all peripherals for roughly 1.5-2hrs.

 # Repairs

 ## First damage